thejus-r/website/src/content/blog/post-1.md

 ---
 title: "From building products to building products"
+description: "My experience from swiching my carrer from UI/UX Design to Software Engineering"
 ---

-## From building products to building products
+# From building products to building products

 This is my _first_ blog